 Customers often look through a company’s online self-service tool first when they seek solutions to their issues or questions.
-For this reason, a company needs knowledge base software as a self-service tool to help these clients to get their answers and solutions.

 What is a knowledge base?